 It's hard to fault Bill's thinking.
 On that session, they recorded "Roselle" (which should probably make it to your Top Ten also) and "How Would You Know."
 Both led by Gus (with Jimmy Robinson taking the second lead on "How Would You Know"), these songs were released in March 1949.

 Also in March (the 27th), the Musical Notes were part of the entertainment (which included Amanda Randolph, the Brown Dots and Noble Sissle) for the "Your Favorite Beautician" contest.
 This was a Big Deal affair, with a first prize of $60, held at the Club Calypso (7th Avenue, around 139th Street in Manhattan).
 It was sponsored by Uncle Walt's Sausage Company.
 (Honest, I'm not making this up.)
+In April 1949, they were at the Astor in Allentown, Pennsylvania.

 By the time of the second King session (around October), Bill finally had to let Egbert go.
 His permanent replacement was baritone/pianist Lonnie Slappey, who had had his own band in Philadelphia.
 (In the mid-50s, he'd end up with John Coltrane.)
 A sixth member, added just for the session, was saxophonist/clarinetist Ben Kinyard.
 The songs recorded were "I Love You More Each Day" and "What Can I Do?", both led by Bill Johnson.
 The last mention I can find of Egbert Victor is when he was part of the entertainment at a party thrown by DJ, ringside announcer, and newspaperman Joe Bostic in January 1954.